deansher/Cy/README.md

 Essentially, every function implicitly runs in an ST monad (Haskell's "state transformer"), with language support for vars (variables) in that monad.
 Instead of the IO monad, real-world effects are implemented as actors called "components".
-Primitive IO operations are implemented underneath the Snappit platform (in JavaScript) and wrapped in components.
+Primitive IO operations are implemented underneath the Staq platform (in JavaScript) and wrapped in components.

 Control-flow monads (such as Maybe or List) can be implemented for use in "for" statements.
 So can any other kind of monad other than IO, but the built-in support for stateful effects through